About

 He has written for Slate, Guardian, The New York Times, Discover, Chicago Tribune, New Republic, Vice and many others.
 Several of his science-writing projects have sold for option rights to major US television and film producers, and his ‘Bering in Mind’ column at Scientific American was nominated for a 2010 Webby Award from the International Academy of Digital Arts and Sciences.

 An experimental psychologist by training, he spent his early career researching the cognitive science of religion, and has published extensively in that field.
-Formerly director of the Institute of Cognition and Culture at Queen’s University, Belfast, and a professor at the University of Arkansas, he is currently Professor and Head of the Department of Science Communication at the University of Otago, New Zealand.
+Formerly director of the Institute of Cognition and Culture at Queen’s University, Belfast, and a professor at the University of Arkansas, he is currently Professor of Psychology and Head of the Science Communication Programme at the University of Otago, New Zealand.

 Photo by Guy Frederick